(You are here.)

 day, the Chinese Army forms the Chinese Army Air

-of the United States Court of Appeals for the Second Circuit upholds the original decision of
+from the United States Court of Appeals for the Second Circuit upholds Judge

 the Wright vs. Curtiss patent suit, including the pioneer status of